Build an American Girl Doll (or other 18″ doll) DIY dollhouse / DIY treehouse to keep the imagination going outside.

 4. I probably should have created shutter doors for the back of the DIY doll treehouse so that it could be closed when not in use.
 My concern was that the shutters would be in the way when two were trying to play and move freely behind the house.
 Oh yeah, and I’ve never made cupboard doors/shutters before.

 (she was moving so fast I could only catch her blur)

 I’d say she forgives me my errors?

-The girls immediately started decorating and prepping for the American Girl beach party – seems they’ve decided this is a beach house today.
-Could be – I could easily see a doll in a red bathing suit with a life-saving buoy on the deck.
+The girls immediately started decorating and prepping for the American Girl beach party – seems they’ve decided this is a beach house (and not a doll treehouse) today.
+Could be – I could easily see a doll in a red Baywatch bathing suit with a life-saving buoy on the deck. lol

 Happy birthday Jeannie-Bean!

 We love you!